natgo/wt-wiki-scraper/wikitext-transpiled/ground/Rochev.md

 The '''Rochev''' was the name given by the IDF to the M109 self-propelled howitzer gun.
 They received the M109 before the Yom Kippur War of 1973, and the nickname  was associated with the variants from M109 to M109A2.
 Most of differences between all of these variants were internal and especially regarding the shell loading system.
 While the early M109 was used during the Yom Kippur War and Lebanon War of 1982, by the 2006 Lebanon War, only the longer barrel M109s with the new M185 cannon were still in service, with some field modifications to improve quality of life and or survivability of the crew, like extra machine guns or outside storage compartments.

 Introduced in [[Update "Air Superiority"]], the '''{{Specs|name}}''' is very similar to the normal M109 in the Israeli tech tree.
-It features a new cannon specifically the M185 cannon that is of the same 155 millimetre calibre of the regular gun of the M109.
+It features a new cannon specifically the M185 cannon that is of the same 155 mm calibre of the regular gun of the M109.
 This means that the penetration is not improved but the shows have actually a longer range and the higher speed so aiming is much easier with this vehicle.
 The addition of more machine guns increase the ability of this vehicle to deal with close air support and light attack planes like the P-51 and BF 109 that can be relatively easily destroyed with a precise shot of heavy machine gun.
 Still the tank has relatively poor survivability and the reload time is quite large, however the high explosive shell is powerful enough to deal with most MBTs if aimed properly.
-No need to mention that like tanks like the AML-90 and the AMX-13 stand very little chance against your high explosive shells since their lack of farmer make them extremely vulnerable to this kind of projectiles.
+No need to mention that like tanks like the AML-90 and the AMX-13 stand very little chance against your high explosive shells since their lack of armour make them extremely vulnerable to this kind of projectiles.

 == General info ==
 === Survivability and armour ===